Custom eLearning Solutions

 Example:

-A role‑play tool helps planners practice conversations with suppliers about recurring issues.
+Practice high-stakes conversations before they affect throughput, quality yield, or safety performance.
 It guides them to acknowledge constraints, propose experiments, and arrange follow‑up actions to build accountability.

 Automated Assessments and Intelligent Feedback